k3s-ia-lab/infra/README.md

 Unchained Artificial Intelligence Stack/Sandbox Ops/Open -- Why so serious about AI?

 This project contains k3s (lightweight Kubernetes) deployment manifests for a home lab setup.

-Just an AI playground with a hello world example.

 Easy to deploy, low hardware requirements, with tools to debug.